NJ Medicaid Planning

 - Your primary residence, under limited circumstances.
 Planning to protect your home is tricky.
 Your home must be your principal place of residence.
 For example, it cannot be a vacation home.
-A single person entering a nursing home may be required to show some “intent to return home”, even if this never actually takes place.
+The rules are different for a single person.
+A single person entering a nursing home may be required to show some “intent to return home”, even if this never actually takes place, otherwise the home must be sold.
 A home is not automatically exempt if you are single.
 In fact, it is at risk of a forced sale.
-We can offer you planning alternatives.
+We can offer you planning alternatives to save your home.

 - One car or motor vehicle